 - Meanwhile, stir together in a saucepan the ketchup, vinegar, Worcestershire sauce, sugar, salt and liquid smoke.
 Bring to a simmer over medium-high heat.
-When it begins to simmer, reduce heat to medium-low and simmer uncovered about 30 minutes until thickened.
+When it begins to simmer, reduce heat to medium-low and simmer uncovered for about 30 minutes until thickened.
 Stir frequently.

-- Turn the ribs over, brush with remaining sauce and broil until sauce turns sticky and starts to blacken, about 7 minutes.
+- Turn the ribs over, brush with remaining sauce, and broil until sauce turns sticky and starts to blacken, about 7 minutes.

 I like these with some potato salad and baked beans.
 This is a great spring and summer dish.